 However, the full value and effectiveness of the program, in terms of active engagement in policy development processes (PDP), is unclear due to the absence of any defined metrics or other forms of assessment that measure the effectiveness of the program in converting fellows into active participants in ICANN’s various policy making and community processes.
 While it is our understanding that one of the aims of the program is to have Fellows actively engage in the GNSO’s PDP working groups there is little to no evidence to suggest that this is occurring to any significant degree.

-Given the significant cost associated with the program in terms of travel support and administration, and unclear benefits beyond the number of participants and where they came from, there is a need for the reassessment of this program.
-We see real value in a program that brings active participants into GNSO working groups and other community policy making processes and welcome the opportunity to provide input to this consultation process.
-We would also note that any reassessment of the Fellowship Program should also be done alongside other similar programs such as the NextGen and Regional Amassador programs.
-There may be economies of scale to be achieved by recasting these programs into one given that the aims of each of these programs is similar, with some nuanced differences in the selection criteria.
+Given the significant cost associated with the program in terms of travel support and administration, and unclear benefits beyond the number of participants and where they came from, there is a need for greater program transparency.
+We see real value in a program that brings active participants into GNSO working groups and other community policy making processes and welcome the opportunity to provide input to this consultation process..

 As guiding principles, the GNSO Council believes that:

-ICANN needs to reconsider its expenditure on these programs; and
+ICANN needs to develop clear objectives and measurable metrics to demonstrate the Return On Investment (ROI) for the Fellowship and other similar programs.

-ICANN needs to have clear and measurable metrics to demonstrate the Return On Investment for its dollar spend on these programs
+ICANN should reconsider its expenditure on the Fellowship and other programs to reflect the ROI; and

 Fellowship Program at ICANN Community Consultation Process